enkidevs/curriculum/coding-intro/core/introduction/README.md

 name: Introduction

-description: Why you should learn to code.
+description: Why you should learn how to code.

 aspects:
   - introduction